-The Inner Circle is an online dating platform that brings life loving singles together in real life.
-Since the start in 2012, they have rapidly expanded and are currently active in over 50 cities globally, with over 2.5M members and thousands of amazing love stories to tell.
-They believe that, dating should be exciting, empowering, and real.
+The Inner Circle is an online dating platform that brings life-loving singles together in real life.
+Since 2012, they have rapidly expanded and are currently active in over 50 cities globally, with over 2.5M members and thousands of amazing love stories to tell.
+They believe that dating should be exciting, empowering, and real.
 That’s why The Inner Circle has created a vibrant global community of like-minded singles.

 Watch the interview:

 Michael Krayenhoff is the Co-Funder and COO of The Inner Circle.
 We interviewed him and asked him questions.
 First of all, we ask him about his observations about how startups are handling work from home situations.
 He explained it like that:

 Personally, in the beginning, I also found it quite hard.
 I worked a lot from home, but it was always a bit more relaxed.
 Now, I have to work from home hard.
 At work, I had a proper chair.
 The desk was at the perfect height; my screen was at a perfect height, etc.